GrapeColor/shard_allocator/README.md

 The shard number assigned to the bot.
 Please specify by separating with `,`.
 When not specified, it will be assigned automatically.

-### POST_STATUS_ENDPOINT
-Specify the endpoint to post the status for each shard.
-Read the code for more information.

-### POST_STATUS_TOKEN
-Specify the bearer token when posting the status to the endpoint.
-Read the code for more information.

-### POST_STATUS_INTERVAL
-Specify the interval for posting status in milliseconds.
-Read the code for more information.